 The risk-free rate of return is the interest rate an investor can expect to earn on an investment that carries zero risk.
-In practice, the risk-free rate is commonly considered to equal to the interest paid on a 3-month government Treasury bill, generally the safest investment an investor can make.
+In practice, the risk-free rate is commonly considered to be equal to the interest paid on a 10-year highly rated government Treasury note, generally the safest investment an investor can make.

 The risk-free rate is a theoretical number since technically all investments carry some form of risk, as explained here.
-Nonetheless, it is common practice to refer to the T-bill rate as the risk-free rate.
-While it is possible for the government to default on its securities, the probability of this happening is very low.
+Nonetheless, it is common practice to refer to the T-note rate as the risk-free rate.
+While it is possible for a highly rated government to default on its securities, the probability of this happening is considered very low.

 The security with the risk-free rate may differ from investor to investor.
-The general rule of thumb is to consider the most stable government body offering T-bills in a certain currency.
-For example, an investor investing in securities that trade in USD should use the U.S. T-bill rate, whereas an investor investing in securities traded in Euros or Francs should use a Swiss or German T-bill.
+The general rule of thumb is to consider the most stable government body offering T-notes in a certain currency.
+For example, an investor investing in securities that trade in USD should use the U.S. T-note rate, whereas an investor investing in securities traded in Euros or Francs should use the equivalent Swiss or German note.